ishahrier/ExicoShopifyFramework/README.md

 **Exico Shopify Framework** uses the latest version of the **AspNet Core** and **EF core**.
 It is built using the best practices (atleast I think :-)) and has a decent unit test coverage.
-The project is well documented, please find the **doxygen** generated documentation.Also do not forget to visit the project wiki pages (https://github.com/ishahrier/ExicoShopifyFramework/wiki/Quick-Start)
+The project is well documented, please find the **doxygen** generated documentation.Also do not forget to visit the project wiki pages.
+Start with this one https://github.com/ishahrier/ExicoShopifyFramework/wiki/2.-Quick-Introduction

 This project was a personal project but I am making it open source now.
 I hope people can get benefitted using this project and contribute to this project and make it better day by day.

-**ANNOUNCEMENT**
+**ANNOUNCEMENTs**

 1. I will be making a series of tutorials on the structure/source code of this framework so that any one can easily get into the source code and start contributing.
 2. I am currently writing wiki pages for this project.
-But it is going slowly as I do not get enough time for that.
-But I promise to write a detailed wiki guide for this frameowrk so that you guys can quickly get a hold of the framework and how to use it.
+But it is going slowl as I do not get enough time for it.
+But I promise to write a detailed wiki guide so that you guys can quickly get a hold of the framework and how to use it.

 ## IF YOU ARE CONTRIBUTING PLEASE PULL REQUEST TO THE DEVELOPMENT BRANCH ONLY!